The Penn State Health Children’s Hospital Approach to Congenital Heart Surgery

-At Penn State Children’s Hospital, we are dedicated to helping your child live an active lifestyle.
+At Penn State Health Children’s Hospital, we are dedicated to helping your child live an active lifestyle.
 And whenever possible, we look for ways to treat your child’s congenital heart defect without surgery.
 When surgery is needed, we have the experience and expertise to help give you peace of mind.

 When it comes to your child’s health, it takes a team trained in diagnosing and caring for heart defects that are present at birth.
 At Penn State Children’s Hospital you benefit from the combined experience of our multidisciplinary team of cardiac surgeons, cardiologists, critical care physicians, anesthesiologists, neonatologists and an entire support team dedicated to treating your child.

 Our dedicated team of congenital heart defect experts will listen to your goals for your child and create a treatment and rehabilitation plan designed to meet your child’s needs.
 We understand that no two children are alike, and believe each treatment plan should be personalized to meet your lifestyle goals.

 Support for Your Child and Family